xindixu/mailit/README.md

 1. Navigate to the /frontend folder
 2. Required packages: `@cucumber/cucumber`, `selenium-webdriver`.
 Install them with `yarn install`
 3. In your terminal, run `safaridriver --enable`.
 This will allow `selenium` to run cucumber tests on Safari
+4. Run `yarn start` to start the React server
 4. Run `yarn run cucumber` to run cucumber tests